InternetNinjo/FMHY-SafeLink-Guard/README.md

 # FMHY-SafeLink-Guard

 **FMHY SafeLink Guard** keeps a lookout for potentially harmful or scammy links on any website you visit.
-Drawing on the up-to-date FMHY filterlist, it flags these links directly on the webpage, enabling you to spot suspicious domains at a glance and steer clear of trouble.
+Drawing on the up-to-date FMHY sitelist, it flags these links directly on the webpage, enabling you to spot suspicious domains at a glance and steer clear of trouble.

 ## Key Features

-- **Fresh Data:** Uses the latest FMHY filterlist, fetching updates on every run.
+- **Fresh Data:** Uses the latest FMHY sitelist, fetching updates on every run.
 - **Visual Warning:** Displays a prominent red warning badge `⚠️ FMHY Unsafe Site` next to flagged links.
 - **Dynamic Content Support:** Includes a MutationObserver to track pages that load content dynamically, ensuring newly added links don’t go unnoticed.